MANISHBMK10/MANISHBMK10/README.md

 ## About Me

-I'm a Graduate Student in Electrical and Computer Engineering at **SUNY at Albany**, specializing in **ASIC Design**, **Verification Methodlogies**, and **semiconductor fabrication**.
+I'm a Graduate Student in Electrical and Computer Engineering at **SUNY at Albany**, specializing in **ASIC Design**, **Verification Methodologies**, and **semiconductor fabrication**.
 Currently, I work as a **Senior Research Support Specialist** at NY CREATES & the Research Foundation at SUNY where I focus on advanced photolithography techniques.
-I’m looking to collaborate as Verifiaction Engineer/Circuit Design Engineer/ASIC Design Enginner/Process Engineer.
+I’m looking to collaborate as **Verification Engineer/Circuit Design Engineer/ASIC Design Enginner/Process Engineer.**

 ## Skills & Expertise